johnwcowan/pdp8x/fpp.md

    and then set M[FY+1] to FPC + 1, ignoring overflow.
    Then set FPC to FY + 1, ignoring overflow.
    The assembler mnemonic is JSR.

+## Other group 1 instructions

+ * If FOP is 0x12, then set FPC to FY.
+   The assembler mnemonic is JXN.

+ * If FOP is 0x13 through 0x17,
+   then set FST to 0x8, set FF to 1, and stop the instruction execution loop.
+   The assembler mnemonics are TRAP3 through TRAP7.

+  By convention, when the CPU gets control after a TRAP3, it issues a JMP to FY
+  FY and does not automatically restart the FPP.
+  In case of a TRAP4, the CPU issues a JMS to FY and restarts the FPP after the JMS returns.
+  This logic is implemented in the PDP/8-X code that waits for the FPP to stop.
+   `

 Otherwise do nothing.